Massage Therapy for Restless Leg Syndrome

 Neurological Disorders and Stroke theorizes that poor circulation

 may be related to Restless Leg Syndrome.
 Massage is known to boost

 circulation, because the pressure provided by your therapist helps

 move blood through congested areas.

-Releasing that pressure makes new blood flow in, while also
+Releasing that pressure makes new blood flow in, while also improving

-body function as well as lower blood pressure.
+function as well as lower blood pressure.